0xffsec/webdojo/README.md

 ## Getting Started

-Dōjō is a learning environment for penetration testing training sessions.
+Dōjō is a learning environment for web applications penetration testing.

 The dōjō runs inside a CentOS virtual machine (VM) and includes a wide collection of vulnerable applications.